Atiyakh/Fluxon/README.md

     return {"status": "200", "message": "Signed up successfully"}
 ```

-The request passed to the view is a Fluxon.Routing.Request object that contains the client's peername, session id, user id, the request payload, the connection object used by the server, and all the data you need.
-All the Requests passed are authenticated, you can authorize users (bind then to a user, which is supposed to be a Model.AuthorizedUser sub-class) using requests.login(user_id)
+The request passed to the view is a ```Fluxon.Routing.Request``` object that contains the client's peername, session id, user id, the request payload, the connection object used by the server, and all the data you need.
+All requests passed are authenticated, you can authorize users (bind them to a user, which is supposed to be a Model.AuthorizedUser sub-class) using requests.login(user_id)

 ###Client Interaction
 Fluxon provides high-level class ```ConnectionHandler``` for managing client-side communication.